ldsec/cellCNN/cellCNN_optimized/decentralized/readme.md

 #Weight Init

-// Roots
+1) Roots does :
 C := cellCNN.WeightsInit(Features, Filters, Features)
 W := cellCNN.WeightsInit(Filters, Classes (labels), Filters)

-// Then send C and W down to childrends
+2) Roots sends C and W down and to all childrends

-// Root and each children do
+3) Root and each children do
 P.SetWeights(C \*ckks.Matrix, W \*ckks.Matrix)
 P.EncryptWeights()

 #Init Local Evaluator

-// Root and all children do
+1) Root and all children do
 P.EvaluatorInit()